 Beyond the show floor, research into the Gothic at Stirling also reached new audiences through a series of events related to 'Terror and Wonder'.
 During the exhibition's 16-week run, more than 8,000 young people participated in workshops led by British Library staff, who had received training from our researchers about the history, evolution and ongoing cultural impact of the Gothic.
 Researchers from the University also presented their insights directly to audiences at spin-off public lectures in Strawberry Hill House and the Old Operation Theatre in London – both of which hosted Gothic exhibitions coordinated and partly curated by Stirling researchers.

 The level of positive engagement across all the events highlighted how shaping exhibitions around quality, innovative research can help to present familiar subjects in a fresh way, enhance audience participation and create new opportunities to share knowledge.

 "This perversely enlightening exhibition of gothic ephemera, from Sadean dresses to possessed ventriloquists, is not so much about art as it is an inquiry into the liberation of the mind."

 A Halloween Gothic tour of Stirling, a public symposium including creative writers and collaboration with University of São Paulo academics allowed us to continue to expand our knowledge and share our findings.
-A Gothic film festival, an international Folk Horror event and a network workshop on magical objects will provide further opportunities to make our research relevant to a wider audience and connect our expertise in Gothic with the current cultural landscape.
+A series of events celebrating 30 years of Gothic research at Stirling takes place in 2018 and 2019 and offers opportunities to make our research relevant to a wider audience and connect our expertise in Gothic with the current cultural landscape.